Ukrainian drone experts on the way to Qatar, UAE & Saudi Arabia to help shoot down Iranian drones

-Ukraine has sent military experts to Qatar, the United Arab Emirates and Saudi Arabia as a first step of a campaign to assist in the defense against Iranian drones, President Volodomyr Zelensky said Tuesday.
+Ukraine has sent military experts to Qatar, the United Arab Emirates and Saudi Arabia as a first step of a campaign to assist in the defense against Iranian drones, President Volodymyr Zelenskyy said on Tuesday.

 “When it comes to shooting down massive Shahed attacks, only Ukrainian experience can really help with this today,” he said in an audio message sent to several outlets.

-Writing on 𝕏, he said the Ukrainian experts aim to “help protect lives and stabilize the situation,” also noting Iranian threats against shipping in the Hormuz Straits.
+He wrote on 𝕏 that the Ukrainian experts aim to “help protect lives and stabilize the situation,” also noting Iranian threats against shipping in the Hormuz Straits.

-However, Zelensky also noted that “Those now seeking Ukraine’s help must continue to assist our own defense – first and foremost, our air defense.
+However, Zelenskyy also noted, “Those now seeking Ukraine’s help must continue to assist our own defense – first and foremost, our air defense.
 Last year, we already proposed a drone agreement to the United States.
 This is the right way forward: to partner with us in the production and use of drones, and everyone now sees that there is no alternative to this approach.”

-Zelensky’s communications adviser also told reporters that Ukrainian experts had been deployed to a U.S. military base in Jordan, where Iranian drone attacks reportedly damaged an air defense radar.
+Zelenskyy’s communications advisor also told reporters that Ukrainian experts had been deployed to a U.S. military base in Jordan, where Iranian drone attacks had reportedly damaged an air defense radar.

-Overall, Zelensky said that eleven countries, including those “neighbouring Iran, European states, and the U.S.,” have requested assistance from Ukraine, which has gathered years of experience fighting off massive swarms of drones launched by Russia.
+Overall, Zelenskyy said that 11 countries, including those “neighbouring Iran, European states, and the U.S.,” have requested assistance from Ukraine, which has gathered years of experience fighting off large swarms of drones launched by Russia.

 Many of those were either produced and sold by the Iranian regime, or produced under license based on its plans for the relatively cheap but deadly Shahed-type drones, which have been launched against Gulf states by the hundreds over the past 10 days.

-Igor Fedirko, CEO at the Ukrainian Council of Defense Industry, told AFP that “No one in the world has the expertise and experience that we do.
+Ihor Fedirko, CEO at the Ukrainian Council of Defense Industry, told the AFP, “No one in the world has the expertise and experience that we do.
 We use combined systems, acoustic detectors, and sensors.
 We use early warning systems, different types of radars.”

-According to date from Ukraine’s air force, it has consistently intercepted over 80% of incoming Russian drones, which are fired in swarms of hundreds per night.
+According to data from the Ukrainian Air Force, it has consistently intercepted over 80% of incoming Russian drones, which are fired in swarms of hundreds per night.
 For example, it reported stopping 453 out of 480 incoming drones last Saturday.

 “Ukraine needs all the financing it can get at this moment, and then Ukraine can send some Shahed interceptors.
 That seems like a pretty good deal for everyone.
 So it’s not only about the United States,” Eric Ciaramella, a senior fellow at the Carnegie Endowment for International Peace, told The Hill on Tuesday.